 There is a vast number of things you can do with Photoshop and learning how to use it is practically a full-time job.
-Elements strips out some of the more advanced features and is less overwhelming to learn.
+Elements strip out some of the more advanced features and are less overwhelming to learn.

 The Value of Photoshop